CanerCagri/Coin-Portfolio-App/README.md

 Coin Portfolio is when we bought coins on bitcoin websites/apps it helps us to track our coins , Coin Portfolio is helping to know info about our all coins (like entry price or info about our coins) and current prices with changes.

-Powered by Swift - UIKit and MVVM Clean Architecture.
+Powered by Swift - UIKit , 60% Storyboard - 40% Programmatic and  MVVM Clean Architecture.

 # Previews